emencia/emencia-django-forum/docs/install.rst

 Example
 -------

-There are the settings to use the shipped Markup syntax renderer and editor, disabled by default but that you can easily enable in your settings :
+There are the settings to use the shipped Markup syntax renderer and editor, disabled by default but that you can easily enable in your settings:

 .. sourcecode:: python